Loan Entrance Counseling

-Completing the Electronic Master Promissory Note (E-MPN) on-line is easy and fast!
+Completing the new Electronic Master Promissory Note (E-MPN) is easy and fast!

 Electronic Master Promissory Note (E-MPN)

-- To use the E-MPN students must have a U.S. Department of Education issued FSA ID.
+- To use the E-MPN, a student must have a U.S. Department of Education issued FSA ID.

 - Establish a FSA ID Username and FSA ID Password online via the Federal Student Aid website.

-- Once a FSA ID Username and Password has been established, follow the steps below to complete the E-MPN process.
+- Once FSA ID Username and Password are established, then follow the steps below to complete the E-MPN process.

 Step 1: To avoid delays, carefully follow the steps below.
 Students must complete the entire process because their information cannot be saved.
 If students stop midway through the process, after 30 minutes of inactivity, they will be timed out.

-Step 2: In addition to completing the electronic MPN, students must have a Free Application for Federal Student Aid (FAFSA), on file with CSUSB for the academic year they wish to apply for a loan.
-To complete the FAFSA, visit the Free Application for Federal Student Aid website.
+Step 2: In addition to completing the electronic MPN, students must have a Free Application for Federal Student Aid, (FAFSA) on file with CSUSB for the academic year they wish to apply for a loan.

 Step 3: Have the following nearby: